Animals in Aotearoa

-Pigs are highly intelligent, social animals that suffer mentally and physically when kept in intensive production systems.
-Most of the pigs that are killed for pork, bacon and ham are confined in factory farms.
+Pigs are highly intelligent, social animals who suffer mentally and physically on farms.
+Most of the pigs who are killed for pork, bacon and ham are confined in factory farms.

 Hens are curious and socially complex birds who can understand cause and effect, and can anticipate and plan.
 They are unable to express their natural behaviour and therefore suffer when crammed inside wire cages to produce eggs.